Why You Need Behavioral Targeting In E-Commerce Search

-When site search works without feedback from the website, we are basically assuming a static product catalog and an unchanging buyer behavior.
+When site search works without website feedback, we assume a static product catalog and unchanging buyer behavior.
 This is certainly not the case in most real-world stores.
 Merchandisers work around this by tracking stats such as:

 - Top selling products